mono/website/docs/gui/winforms/webbrowser.md

 Implementation Overview
 =======================

-The WebBrowser implimentation is made up of several parts:
+The WebBrowser implementation is made up of several parts:

 -   libmozembed - The native wrapper that wraps Mozilla.
 Built to satisfy the requirements of the MWF control, it remains versatile enough to be reusable for other embedding projects that require a simple and static C based interface.
     -   Source: [http://anonsvn.mono-project.com/viewvc/trunk/mozembed/src/](http://anonsvn.mono-project.com/viewvc/trunk/mozembed/src/)